“Write” Around the Finest Homes of Cornwall, Devon, and Dorset

 DAY 6

-Monday: Godolphin & St Michael’s Mount
+Godolphin & St Michael’s Mount

-This morning, we take a guided tour of Godolphin, which played a pivotal role in Cornwall’s mining history and its transformation of life in Britain.
-While evidence of human existence on this site dates back to the Bronze Age, the land was acquired in the 12th century by the rising powerful Godolgun family, who proceeded to build a moated house here.
+We take a guided tour of Godolphin, which played a pivotal role in Cornwall’s mining history and its transformation of life in Britain.
+While evidence of human existence on this site dates back to the Bronze Age, the land was acquired in the 12th century by the rising, powerful Godolgun family, who proceeded to build a moated house here.
 With the exploding popularity of tin mining in the area, the family’s wealth greatly increased during the Tudor period and beyond.
 Today, Godolphin is recognised as a Cornwall and West Devon mining landscape UNESCO World Heritage Site and showcases a range of fascinating features, including a medieval garden, Piggery tea room, Grade II listed farm buildings and a Grade I listed house, all surrounded by 500 acres of stunning rural countryside.

-A delightful afternoon tea awaits at St Michael’s Mount, one of the most iconic of Cornwall’s sights and connected to the mainland by a cobbled causeway.
+A delightful afternoon tea awaits at St Michael’s Mount, one of the most iconic sights of Cornwall and connected to the mainland by a cobbled causeway.
 The little sister of Brittany’s Mont St Michel, this craggy island features a medieval castle which has been home to the St Aubyn family since the 17th century, a harbor and village with a close-knit island community.
 Depending on tide times, we either enjoy a boat ride to and from the island or a 15-minute walk along the ancient cobbled walkway.

 Meals: Breakfast, Afternoon Tea, Dinner